An extension of Furstenberg's theorem of the infinitude of primes: Extension of the main idea

-The next step is to consider the arithmetic generated by a 2-degree polynomial.
-We could classify the results, as in Example \eqref{example:5}, and finally, we could try to find a general theorem for an arithmetic generated by any polynomial.
+The next step could be to consider the arithmetic generated by a degree-$2$ polynomial.
+We could classify the results, as in Example \ref{example:5}, and finally, we could try to find a general theorem for an arithmetic generated by any polynomial.
 We postpone this work to another time.
-Notably, there are some very interesting connections.
-For instance, if we consider the sequence, $(a_n)=1, 6, 21,\ldots$, generated by the polynomial, $p(x)=1+5x^{2}$, (see \seqnum{A212656}), then the primes $(arith \ a_{n})$ are:
+Notably, there are some interesting connections.
+For instance, if we consider the sequence $(a_n)=1, 6, 21,\ldots$, generated by the polynomial $p(x)=1+5x^{2}$, then the primes (\textit{arith} $a_{n}$) are: $2, 4, 6, 12, 18, 36, 54, \ldots$; which could also have been obtained with a chess puzzle.
+See \cite{elkies} and \seqnum{A068911}.